-At 19:30 CET on Wednesday 15th November 2017, deBuren and the Institute of Ideas came together in a Battle of Ideas satellite debate to look at the idea of populism and ask why it is that certain populisms receive better press than others.
+At 19:30 CET on Wednesday 15th November 2017, deBuren and the Academy of Ideas came together in a Battle of Ideas satellite debate to look at the idea of populism and to ask why it is that certain populisms receive better press than others.

 About the debate:

 From Trump to Corbyn and Brexit to Macron, the past year has aroused several examples of unexpected outsiders riding the wave of populism and washing up on the shores of mainstream politics.
 The Oxford English Dictionary defines populism as “support for the concerns of ordinary people”.
 However, in the contextual framework of recent political events, it has come to bear pejorative connotations and to be associated with racism, Islamophobia, anti-immigration and the movements that elected Trump, influenced Britain’s vote to leave the EU and swelled the support of the National Front candidate, Marine Le Pen.